-In order for organizations to effectively leverage gamificaition as a game changer, they have to ask the following questions:
+In order for organizations to effectively leverage gamification as a game-changer, they have to ask the following questions:

 In the Future

 |Who is using gamification externally and internally?||Who should be using gamification externally and internally?|

 |Where it is being used?||Where it should be used?|

 |When are gamified types of activities are happening?||When should gamified types of activities be happening?|

 |Why it is becoming a competitive advantage?||Why you should be using it as a competitive advantage?|